fmarzolo/FMDominoFileWatcher/README.md

 FMwatchdir_Folder2=c:/temp
 FMwatchdir_Command2=tell amgr run "tools/db3.nsf" 'agent3'

-Pay attention: the default Domino Windows service starts with LocalSystem rights and therefore maybe does not have network access, so it can not see paths other than local disks.
+Please note: the default Domino Windows service starts with LocalSystem rights and therefore maybe does not have network access, so it can not see paths other than local disks.
+It may require to create a user with network access, and tell Domino service to login with it, set the user name in service properties.

-If you need more than 20 (default) pairs "folder-command" you can set any maximum number with the syntax {-varsMax n}, for example:
+If you need more than 10 (default) pairs "folder-command" you can set any maximum number with the syntax {-varsMax n}, for example:
 -varsMax 200

 If you need more verbose logging you can specify:
 -loglevel x
 replacing x with an integer as:
-	0: no logging
+	0: no logging (default)
 	1: terse logging
 	5: normal logging
 	7: verbose logging
 	9: trace, very verbose logging

+If you need shorter loop between launch commands:
+- waitseconds x
+replacing x with a number that indicates the number of seconds to wait between loops of check threads.
+Please note, these loops are free of charge for the CPU, so is not relevant for CPU to have longer or shorter time to wait.
+The number 0 is not valid.

-4) Launch execution (attention to casing that in java is relevant) load runjava JAddin FMWatcher
+4) Launch execution (pay attention to casing that in java is relevant) load runjava JAddin FMWatcher

 5) Debugging.
 You can set a high debug through two levels of debugging setting